Paolo Montagna

 Paolo Montagna (born 28 May 1976) is a retired Sammarinese footballer who last played for Cosmos.

 He was capped by the San Marino national football team over forty times after making his international debut in 1995.

+Later career

+After his playing career, Montagna became involved in the administration of SS Cosmos.
+The San Marino Football Federation currently lists him as the club's general secretary.
+In 2020, San Marino RTV described him as a Cosmos executive and former San Marino international forward.